eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### WorkloadControlLoop

 The WorkloadControlLoop is started for each workload with the creation of that workload and is running until its deletion.
 The WorkloadControlLoop receives the WorkloadCommands via the WorkloadCommandSender and triggers the corresponding operation on the runtime connector.
+Furthermore, it receives the workload states of the workload it manages from the state checker and handles workload restarts according to the workload's configured restart policy.

 ### WorkloadCommandSender